 Vicki imparts wisdom that she learned from Corey and his team before imparting her improvisation: “Instead of dipping limbs in ice, you should have a hot bath after each night’s shooting.
 Warm ligaments enable you to move the next day.
 If I don’t have enough bruises, I’ll think that I didn’t fight hard enough.
 Bruising makes me happier.
 One of the scenes which I like is the one where I kiss Karen.
 It wasn’t in the original script.
 Karen and I came up with it.
 Yuen said – How can you have this kind of request?
 We told him that, during the fighting, we have a feeling of admiration for each other.
 Even though my feelings for her are different from her feelings for me.
 I was really satisfied with that.
 I didn’t have a boyfriend in the film, but at that moment, I felt that I had a lot of emotion to play as well.”

 Here is the original DVD cover that was scrapped because it gave the illusion that it was an action comedy which featured Candy Lo.
-The information in this article came courtesy of a rare issue of Oriental Film Review.
-The first two issues are long-lost.
+The information in this article came courtesy of a rare issue (#3) of Oriental Film Review.